dynatrace-ace-services/itsm-integration-with-slo/Readme.md

 - Create SLO for main application or main frontend services (but not for all)
 - Add SLO alert on fast burn rate
-- Add SLO alert on error budget warning
 - Create Alerting Profile on SLO alert
 - Add ITSM notification without delay
-      - Critical for Fast Burn Rate

 Monaco template for slo and itsm intgeration [here](https://github.com/dynatrace-ace-services/itsm-integration-with-slo/tree/main/monaco-template)